Depression Interactive Interpreter

 Both measure depression severity, but they serve different purposes and settings.

-- Observer-rated, captures behavioral signs, not just subjective report
+• Observer-rated, captures behavioural signs, not just subjective report

 Administer HAM-D in HiBoop